Morrisons takeover battle will go to UK auction on Oct. 2 | Business

 - United Kingdom

-The $9.5 billion fight for British supermarket Morrisons will be decided at an auction on Saturday when two U.S. private equity groups go head-to-head in up to five rounds of bids.
+A $9.5-billion fight for British supermarket Morrisons will be decided at an auction on Saturday when two U.S. private equity groups will go head-to-head in up to five rounds of bids.

 Britain's Takeover Panel said on Wednesday that Clayton, Dubilier & Rice (CD&R), and Fortress Investment Group had agreed to settle the matter in a one-day auction.
 CD&R, a U.S. private equity firm, started its pursuit of Britain's fourth-largest grocer in June.